 Caring for Someone with Alzheimer's Caring for a loved one with a progressive neurodegenerative condition such as Alzheimer's Disease can take its toll emotionally, physically, and spiritually.
 As the world slowly becomes smaller for the person with Alzhemier's, so does the world of that person's caregiver.

 Independent Living in Shelton CT For many, the process of growing older is a rite of passage.
 Many families struggle when it comes to placing their loved one in a senior community.
-They worry about the social and emotional well being of their loved one.
+They worry about the social and emotional well-being of their loved ones.
 Crosby Commons offers seniors a way to maintain their independence while having the security of knowing that assistance is there if they need it.
 When looking for assisted and independent living in Shelton CT, Crosby Commons is here to help.